PharmD Curriculum

 Experiential Education

-Equally important and fully one third of the curriculum are the experiential courses which place students in curriculum-stage appropriate pharmacy settings.
-In both P2 and P3 Introductory Pharmacy Practice Experiences (IPPE) and P4 Advanced Pharmacy Practice Experiences (APPE), students are able to develop their knowledge, skills and professional attitudes in actual pharmacy settings.
-Under the supervision of faculty or qualified licensed preceptors, the students learn to make decisions based on professional populations, are exposed to a variety of disease states and are given opportunities to collaborate with other health care professionals.
-The experiences help students recognize their own professional development and underscores the importance of the curriculum content.
+Experiential courses comprise one-third of the pharmacy curriculum.
+In both P2 and P3 Introductory Pharmacy Practice Experiences (IPPE) and P4 Advanced Pharmacy Practice Experiences (APPE), students develop knowledge, skills, and practice professional interactions in actual pharmacy settings.
+Under the supervision of faculty members or qualified licensed preceptors, students gain experience with a variety of disease states, learn to make decisions based on patient populations, and practice collaborating with other health care professionals.
+These clinical experiences strengthen professional development, help students incorporate concepts learned in didactic coursework into clinical practice, and provide networking and career opportunities after graduation.

 PharmD Courses and Timeline